aress31/burpgpt/README.md

 - `{RESPONSE_BODY}` - The body of the scanned response.

 These `placeholders` can be used in the custom `prompt` to dynamically generate a request/response analysis `prompt` that is specific to the scanned request.

+> [!NOTE] > `Burp Suite` provides the capability to support arbitrary `placeholders` through the use of [Session handling rules](https://portswigger.net/support/configuring-burp-suites-session-handling-rules) or extensions such as [Custom Parameter Handling](https://portswigger.net/bappstore/a0c0cd68ab7c4928b3bf0a9ad48ec8c7), allowing for even greater customisation of the `prompts`.

 ## Example Use Cases